alexmilenkovich/alexmilenkovich.github.io/_pages/publications.md

 # Patents

+**8\. \[USPTO'25]** Biswajit Ray, Aleksandar Milenkovic, Md Raquibuzzaman, Matchima Buddhanoy "Systems and methods for sanitization of multi-level cell (MLC) memory," USPTO No.
+12307097, May 20, 2025.

 **7\. \[USPTO'25]** Biswajit Ray, Aleksandar Milenkovic, "Systems and methods for improving radiation tolerance of memory," USPTO No. 12237032 February 25, 2025.